renalreg/ukrdc-nuxt/ARCHITECTURE.md

 The framework reads all the `*.vue` files inside this directory and creates the router of your application.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/routing).

+<a name="middleware"></a>

+## MIDDLEWARE

+This directory contains your application middleware.
+Middleware let you define custom functions that can be run before rendering either a page or a group of pages.

+More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/routing#middleware).